yunguan-wang/SPROD/README.md

 cd [path/to/sprod]
 pip install .
 ```
-After this, install R >= 4.0.2 and the requred R packages. （）
+After this, install R >= 4.0.2 and the requred R packages. （If you don't already have those in your system.）

 The total installation time is around 10 mintunes.
 If error occuors please upgrade pip and try again.